autcn/SiS.Communcation/README.md

 ### 3. Model Transmission
 It is very easy to transfer models using this library.

-First, we should define a model convert.
-The example:
+First, we must define a model convert.
+For example:

 ``` CSharp
 using Newtonsoft.Json;